Tech Hub

 Displays

-Existing B&G H2000, H3000 and WTP plus has a future-proof interface and software design to allow for upgrades to new standards and systems.
+Existing B&G H2000, H3000, WTP and Hydra plus has a future-proof interface and software design to allow for upgrades to new standards and systems.

 Although parts for these are now either not available or in very limited supply, we are able to repair a good number of faults.
 If the unit is beyond economical repair then a new compatible unit, the A+T MFD, is available here.